Clam Sentinel

 The Clam Sentinel Program Description And Setup

-Clam Sentinel lets you scan files for malware with ClamWin Antivirus in real-time as they are added, modified, or copied to the computer.
-It scans permanent hard drives and USB/removable drives with ClamWin, but Clam Sentinel also uses its own system monitor to detect unknown malware that does not have a ClamWin signature.
-Clam Sentinel is designed especially for older computers, such as Windows 98, ME, 2000, and XP, but it has been tested on Windows Vista/Windows 7 systems and works fine on them also.
+Clam Sentinel lets you use ClamWin Antivirus as a resident scanner as files are added, modified, or copied to your computer.
+It scans permanent hard drives, network drives, and USB/removable drives with ClamWin, and Clam Sentinel also uses its own system monitor to detect unknown malware that does not have a ClamWin signature.
+Clam Sentinel is designed especially for older computers, such as Windows 98, ME, 2000, and XP, but it has been tested on Windows Vista/Windows 7/Windows 8 machines and works fine on them also.

 Both Clam Sentinel and ClamWin are free, open source programs.